DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 1. Using MLflow to build a Docker image per model.
 2. Building your own custom FastAPI REST endpoint.

-The MLflow approach provides a more straightforward and standard way to deploy, but each model requires its own separate deployment, and you can't control the output—for example, if you want to return the output from `predict_proba` for a scikit-learn model, instead using `predict`, then you'd need to code that into your model's prediction function before logging it to MLflow.
+The MLflow approach provides a more straightforward and standard way to deploy, but each model requires its own separate deployment, and you can't control the output—for example, if you want to return the output from `predict_proba` for a scikit-learn model, instead of using `predict`, then you'd need to code that into your model's prediction function before logging it to MLflow.

-The custom approach provides more flexibility and potential for optimization—for example, resource sharing for multiple models, or a custom environment with reduced dependencies.
-Moreover, you can still create your own Docker images when implementing your own REST endpoint.
-This is the preferred approach by seasoned ML Engineers, and this is what we do here as well, since our inference results return probabilities and need to be logged to DuckLake via Kafka.
+The custom approach provides more flexibility and potential for optimization—for example, we can share resources for multiple models, or build a custom environment with minimal dependencies.
+Moreover, we can still create our own Docker image for a custom REST endpoint.
+This is the preferred approach by seasoned ML Engineers, and this is what we do here as well, even more so since our inference results return probabilities and need to be logged to DuckLake via Kafka.

 ### MLflow Models

-While MLflow provides an out-of-the-box approach to deploy logged models, the Docker images it produces tend to be huge by default (~25 GB for the `datalab` project).
-You'll need to properly determine the minimum required dependencies when logging your model, if you want to make sure that the resulting image's size is optimized.
+While MLflow provides an out-of-the-box approach to deploy logged models, the Docker images it produces tends to be huge by default (~25 GB for the `datalab` project).
+You'll need to properly determine the minimum required dependencies when logging your model, if you want to make sure that the resulting image size is optimized.
 Even then, this deployment approach will produce individual images per model, which is good for isolation, but harder on resource management and cost.
-Instead, you might want to build your own custom solution for deployment based on something like FastAPI, which we will describe in the following section.
-Meanwhile, here's an example of how to use the MLflow's workflow for deployment.
+Instead, you might want to build your own custom solution for deployment, which we will describe in the following section.
+Meanwhile, here's an example on how to use the MLflow's deployment workflow.

 In order to create a Docker image for your model, you can simply run the following command, providing it a model URI and the target image name: